J2marketing/lauberBrandKit/readme.md

 - Hexcode can be 3 or 6 digit but must include the #.
 - RGB must be seperated with periods NOT SPACES
-- The color name must be seperated with pipes (|) NOT SPACES
+- The color name (if more than one word) must be seperated with dashes - NOT SPACES
 - Each individual color item attribute in the table MUST be seperated by commas, NOT SPACES.
 - Color tables can accept INFINITE inputs.
 Each color group of hexcode,rgb,colorname must be seperated with the & character.

 The information fed into this module must also be one continuous string with no spaces that follows the rules listed above.
 It will fail to render if the formatting does not match exactly.

+### Other rich content md plugins.

 #### Adding a font table: